-- 1. Embedded Support Partner (ESP) software monitors your system 24 hours a day. - 2.
-When a specified system event is detected, ESP notifies SGI via e-mail (plain text or encrypted). - 3.
-Applications that are running at SGI analyze the information, determine whether a support case should be opened, and open a case if necessary.
-You and SGI support engineers are contacted (via pager or e-mail) with the case ID and problem description. - 4.
+- 1. When the local system administrator or end user notes an issue with system functionality, contact with the SGI support organization should be established. - 2.
+Depending on the level of contractual support, your system may be eligible for same-day, next-day or next-business-day service. - 3.
+Your SGI support organization can analyze the information, determine whether a service case should be opened, and open a case if necessary.
+You and the applicable SGI (or third-party) support engineer are contacted with a case ID and problem description. - 4.
 SGI Knowledgebase searches thousands of tested solutions for possible fixes to the problem.
 Solutions that are located in SGI Knowledgebase are attached to the service case. - 5.
 You and the SGI support engineers can view and manage the case by using Supportfolio Online as well as search for additional solutions or schedule maintenance. - 6.
 Implement the solution.